1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Execute PID Tuning For The Bed"

-    To make sure the heating algorithm can work as expected and keeps the fluctuation of the temperature as low as possible, execute a PID tuning.
-You can find information about how to do that in the section ["PID Tuning"](calibration.md#pid-tuning).
+    To make sure the heating algorithm can work as expected and keeps the fluctuation of the temperature as low as possible, execute a PID tuning for the bed.
+You can find information about how to do that in the section ["PID Tuning"](../calibration.md#pid-tuning).

 ---